FluidNumerics/rcc-tf/README.md

 * [`projects/fluid-cluster-ops/global/images/family/rcc-centos-7-v3`]()
 * [`projects/fluid-cluster-ops/global/images/family/rcc-ubuntu-2004-v3`]()
 * [`projects/fluid-cluster-ops/global/images/family/rcc-debian-10-v3`]()

-These use of these images are subject to the terms of [Fluid Numerics' RCC EULA]()
+The use of these images are subject to the terms of [Fluid Numerics' RCC EULA]()

 ## Quick Start